SheylaPDV/NoteBlock/README.md

 # NoteBlock App.

-This application is created with ReactJS and Bootstrap for the frontend and ExpressJS and MongoDB for the backend.
+Development application created with ReactJS and Bootstrap for the frontend and ExpressJS and MongoDB for the backend.

 ## install dependencies
 ```